 People with tired adrenals (often from years of overuse, overwork, and stress) can experience worse symptoms during perimenopause – as the ovaries slow down the adrenals should take over to continue to regulate hormones, but if adrenals are depleted the body will find it harder to adjust.
 Strengthening the adrenals is usually a crucial part of treatment for a smoother, symptom-free transition into menopause.
 From a Chinese medicine point of view, this translates into “strengthening Kidney energy”, the deep reserves that sustain us throughout life and can become depleted as we mature.

-Chinese herbs are particularly good at strengthening the adrenals to rebuild the body’s deep energy reserves.
-They can also balance hormones and regulate the liver, digestion and fluid metabolism, cool and calm to alleviate hot flushes and other symptoms of menopause.
-These symptoms can vary among women, as can body type and constitution, so we prescribe herbs to fit the individual pattern.
+Chinese herbs are traditionally used to strengthen the adrenals (2) to rebuild the body’s deep energy reserves.
+They can also regulate the liver, aid digestion and fluid metabolism, and help cool and calm.
+As the symptoms of menopause can vary among women, as can body type and constitution, we prescribe herbs to fit the individual pattern.
 Chinese herbs can be taken both to alleviate symptoms in the acute phase, and for ongoing maintenance and support.
 Lifestyle changes are also important to maintain your results, and we usually recommend reducing consumption of coffee, alcohol and spicy food, all things that have been found to increase heat and flushing.

-Acupuncture can help the body relax and manage stress better, and this is good news for treating hot flushes.
+Acupuncture can help the body relax and manage stress better, and this is good news for addressing hot flushes.
 Studies show that higher stress levels seem to be linked to increased hot flushes and temperature sensitivity.
 Women experiencing menopausal hot flushes may have an overactive sympathetic nervous system (responsible for the “fight-or-flight” response to stress), while the parasympathetic nervous system (responsible for returning the body to a state of relaxation and restoring digestion and other key processes) is less active.
 Acupuncture has been found to regulate the parasympathetic nervous system, as it stimulates the vagus nerve, and is an easy way to reduce the effects of stress and bring the body back to a state of cool and calm.
-Acupuncture offers a safe and effective drug-free treatment for the common but often debilitating symptoms of menopause, balancing hormones naturally while also helping relieve symptoms.
-In 2015, a meta-analysis of randomized controlled trials found that acupuncture reduces the frequency and severity of hot flushes and these beneficial effects persisted for at least 3 months after treatment (Chui HY, Menopause, 2015).
+Acupuncture offers a drug-free option for the common but often debilitating symptoms of menopause, balancing hormones naturally while also helping relieve symptoms (1), (3).
 With acupuncture treatment, most women notice a reduction in the frequency and intensity of their hot flushes and night sweats and improved sleep, energy, and moods.
-We recommend an initial course of weekly acupuncture sessions for 4-6 weeks, followed by fortnightly then monthly sessions to consolidate the treatment
+We recommend an initial course of weekly acupuncture sessions for 4-6 weeks, followed by fortnightly then monthly sessions to consolidate the treatment.

 References and further reading

-Effects of acupuncture on menopause-related symptoms and quality of life in women in natural menopause: a meta-analysis of randomized controlled trials.
-Chui, HY et. al. Menopause: 2015 Feb;22(2):234-44.
+(1) Chui, HY et. al. Effects of acupuncture on menopause-related symptoms and quality of life in women in natural menopause: a meta-analysis of randomized controlled trials.
+Menopause: 2015 Feb;22(2):234-44.

 The Hormone Cure – Sara Gottfried (Scribner, 2013)